rangle/angular-training-slides/exercises/routing/README.md

 ## Step 2

-Use the angular CLI to build the components and service we need by running the following commands:
+Use the `angular-cli` to build the components and service we need by running the following commands:

 ```
 ng generate component home